International Space Activities

 China National Space Administration

 International cooperation has been a hallmark of NASA's programs throughout its history.
 The law that created NASA, the1958 National Aeronautics and Space Act, included Section 205 that encouraged NASA to cooperate with other countries.
 A 2014 report by NASA's Office of International and Interagency Relations states that NASA has signed over 3,000 international agreements since its inception.
 The report, Global Reach: A View of NASA's International Cooperation, lists all the international cooperative projects ongoing at NASA at the time of publication.

 Today, the most far-reaching international space program is the International Space Station.
 The U.S.-led ISS was built by the United States, Russia, Japan, Canada, and 11 members of ESA (Belgium, Denmark, France, Germany, Italy, Netherlands, Norway, Spain, Sweden, Switzerland, and United Kingdom).
 Crews that rotate on roughly 6-month schedules have been living aboard the ISS continuously since November 2000.
 The ISS is operated jointly by NASA and its Russia counterpart, Roscosmos, and all the partners utilize its scientific facilities.
 NASA's ISS website provides detailed information on the ISS itself, who is aboard at any given time, and what they are doing.

 The Space Foundation publishes an annual report, The Space Report, that provides information on the space activities of leading spacefaring countries in addition to details U.S. space activities and the global "space economy."
-The most recent edition is The Space Report 2014, which is available for purchase on the Space Foundation's website.
+Copies are available for purchase on the Space Foundation's website.

 The European Space Policy Institute is a European think tank that provides "decisionmakers with an independent view and analysis on mid- to long-term issues relevant to the use of space."
 For several years it wrote a "Yearbook on Space Policy" that is published by and available for purchase from Springer.
 The most recent edition is for 2010/2011.